G0MWT, GX0MWT, GB5HF, GB70CH, GB100MWT

 This was a change to our published programme in RadCom, partly due to last year we had to cancel the January CARS Meeting due to bad weather and with the adverse weather we have already had - we felt we cannot request people to travel long distances at this time of the year.

 The idea was that at the same time the film was being shown we will have a couple of work stations connected to the Internet & Ofcom to Re-License Amateur Radio stations Licenses.
 Unfortunately for the first time at MASC - the "3" Internet signal disappeared!
-This meant we could only talk about "Re-Licensing your Licence" - not actually doing it.
+This meant we could only talk about "Re-Validating your Licence" - not actually doing it.

 However a number of CARS Members did fill in the questionaire and have now been Validated.